AdobeDocs/marketo-measure.en/help/marketo-measure-salesforce-reporting/new-report-types/creating-custom-marketo-measure-report-types.md

 1. Define the Object Relationships.

-    * Relate the Opportunities object (A) to the Bizible Attribution Touchpoint Object (B)
+    * Relate the Opportunities object (A) to the Buyer Attribution Touchpoint Object (B)
     * Ensure that “Each A record must have at least one B” record is selected
     * Save